jcvacaro/dqn-agent/README.md

 This repository contains a DQN agent implemented in PyTorch to solve a navigation task.
 The environment is defined in the Unity engine, and the communication is based on the Unity ML Agents API.

-See the Report.md file for in depth details about the algorithms used, and the organization of the source code.
+The agent supports extensions such as Double DQN, Dueling Network, and Rank-based prioritized replay buffer (experimental).
+See the Report.md file for in depth details about the algorithms used and the organization of the source code.

 ## Goal